BHM-Bob/BA_PY/README.md

 ### Requirements
 1. mbapy requires python 3.7~3.11 because of the use of type hint, and the developer do not test it on other python version.
 2. mbapy only requires a part of third-party packages in a specific version.
 This is because the developer do not want to make a big change during the installation.
 Bellow are the specific requirements:
-- matplotlib>=3.7.5: HPLC and Mass data visualization need set legend `draggable`, this is only supported in 3.7+
+- `matplotlib>=3.7.5`: HPLC and Mass data visualization need set legend `draggable`, this is only supported in 3.7+
-- seaborn>=0.13.0: plot_utils.bar_utils.plot_bar need set seaborn stripplot `native_scale`, this is only supported in 0.13+
+- `seaborn>=0.13.0`: plot_utils.bar_utils.plot_bar need set seaborn stripplot `native_scale`, this is only supported in 0.13+
+- `nicegui[highcharts]`: scripts/hplc: explore-hplc need a highcharts as interactive plot for manual peaking.
-- torch any: though dl_torch is important for mbapy, but the developer kowns torch is a big package, and do not has a specific function requirement.
+- `torch any`: though dl_torch is important for mbapy, but the developer kowns torch is a big package, and do not has a specific function requirement.